mlrun/mlrun/docs/serving/index.rst

 Serving and Data Pipelines
 ==========================

-MLrun provides advanced and high-performance model, data, and API serving layer. see the following sections for details and examples.
+MLRun provides advanced and high-performance model, data, and API serving layer. see the following sections for details and examples.

 .. toctree::